Inflectra/rapise-documentation/docs/RVL/AI.md

 ![Clear](img/AI_clear2.png)

+!!! note
+    Rapise looks for AIPrompt.txt file in two folders: %WORKDIR%/AI and %WORKDIR%/Shared.
+If both files exist then information from both of them is used.

 ## Naming

 Now, with AI, naming of objects, actions, and methods as well as descriptive comments become even more important.
 The better you express your application and API, the better AI may combine it to implement the test.
 It all together helps to improve both the quality of test cases and the integrity of the testing framework.